kemmy72/acme-web-design/development-strategy.md

 **Repo**

-°Generate from Template
+•Generate from Template

-°Write initial, basic README
+•Write initial, basic README

-°Turn on GitHub Pages
+•Turn on GitHub Pages

-1. __
+**1. Step 1**

+3 pages website creted, have the basic layout

 full user story description

+Code with basic features- header, nav, suscription, footer; common among the 3 pages

 **Repo**

 what branch(es) did you work on?

+Index, About, Services

 **HTML**

+Add header, nav, subsription and footer for each page

 what did you change in the HTML and why?

 **CSS**

+Style the html contents

 what did you change in the CSS and why?

-2. ...
+**2.

+Add the sidebar, article

+Making the webpage responsive

+Styling the html contents, responsive web design

 ...

-...

 **Finishing Touches**

-°Write final, complete README:
+•Write final, complete README:

-° makeareadme.com
+• makeareadme.com

-° bulldogjob
+• bulldogjob

-° meakaakka
+• meakaakka

-°Validate code to check for any last mistakes
+•Validate code to check for any last mistakes